 Knowles’ 4 Principles Of Andragogy

-Looking at how knowledge is constructed (epistemology) and how we learn, can improve the learning experience and outcomes.
-Incorporating neurocognitive approaches to learning can aid the learning process.
-In the health setting we also have varied training and education requirements, including the non-negotiable work requirement training (hands up for those who get excited on completing the same yearly e-learning packages).
-How do we motivate our learners for this type of situation where training is mandatory and the motivation factors for participation are very different?
-As an educator we also need to be motivated and provide consistency in not only new teaching opportunities but the day to day core training (think repetitive basic life support or moving & handling).
-This emphasis on delivering quality reminds us of a story of a chef and the consistency of cooking the same dish for 30 years which is now considered the world’s best paella, and the effort in not only their dedication to the same dish but the replicability and standard setting.
-Health is constantly changing so we nurses are constantly evolving as part of lifelong learning, with that the education philosophy will also have to adapt.
-Technology will be major influencer on education and learning so nurse educators must understand and engage in these e-learning spaces.
+Looking at how knowledge is constructed (epistemology) and how we learn can improve the learning experience and outcomes.
+In the health setting we also have varied training and education requirements, included is the non-negotiable work requirements.
+How do we motivate our learners for this type of situation?
+As an educator we also need to be motivated and provide consistency in not only new teaching opportunities but the day to day core training (think repetitive basic life support).
+This reminds of a story of a chef and the consistency of cooking the same dish for 30 years which is now considered the world’s best paella, and the effort in not only their dedication to the same dish but the replicability and standard setting.
+Health is constantly changing so we nurses are constantly evolving as part of lifelong learning.

 Spotlight on Malcolm Knowles